 This island has a total of 1,780 surrounding the province.
 As we all know, in 2012, one of the 7 wonders of nature in the world chosen was the underground river, located just 80 km from the center of Puerto Princesa City.
 So imagine the adorableness throughout the whole province knowing just one site has been named as such.

-Recently, I came to visit El Nido Palawan again, but this time, it was on a cold rainy month of August.
-Luckily, on the day we arrived, it was good weather, I even indulged the beauty of the seawater right after my arrival.
+Recently, I came to visit El Nido Palawan again, but this time, it was a cold rainy month of August.
+Luckily, on the day we arrived, it was good weather, I even indulged the beauty of the sea water right after my arrival.
 Yet, when the dark night time came, the pressure started to fill in.
-It was raining heavily that it never showed some warning of stopping, the rain coupled with the strong wind was a bit alarming.
-The next day, coast guards declared a “No Island hopping tour” for the day.
+It was raining heavily that it never showed signs of stopping, the rain coupled with the strong wind was a bit alarming.
+The next day, coast guards declared a “No Island Hopping Tour” for the day.
 Although in the middle of the day, the rain started to slow down, yet, island hopping tours were still canceled.

 Also, throughout the day, I noticed how progressively the business is growing.
 From small stores, stalls, barbecue stands to huge business, newly constructed hotels, resorts, an uncontrolled kiosk for tour operators merging their services with van and tricycle rentals.
 It is increasing massively.